-[i]n its original form, equitable subordination was designed to prevent a director, officer or person in control of a corporation to benefit from a breach of fiduciary duty or other insider malfeasance...
+The doctrine of equitable subordination has a long history in the United States.
+As noted by Lawrence Crozier, "[i]n its original form, equitable subordination was designed to prevent a director, officer or person in control of a corporation benefiting from a breach of fiduciary duty or other insider malfeasance ...".
+Generally speaking, under American law, it has been held that, in order for the doctrine to apply:

-Generally speaking, under American law, it has been held that, in order for the doctrine to apply: (i) the person in question must have engaged in some kind of inequitable misconduct, (ii) that misconduct must have conferred an unfair advantage on the person or must have resulted in an injury to the creditors of an insolvent company (or other entity) and (iii) the use of the doctrine must be consistent with the bankruptcy statute.
+- (1) The person in question must have engaged in some kind of inequitable misconduct; - (2) That misconduct must have conferred an unfair advantage on the person or must have resulted in an injury to the creditors of an insolvent company (or other entity); and - (3) The use of the doctrine must be consistent with the bankruptcy statute.

 Canadian courts have circled around the issue of whether the doctrine is available under Canadian law.
 In C.C.
 Petroleum, Mr. Justice O'Driscoll simply commented:

-Because of the ubiquitous and rampant fraud of the Defendants, the [General Security Agreement] secured claim of the female Defendants, should be postponed to the claim of the Plaintiffs.
+"Because of the ubiquitous and rampant fraud of the Defendants, the [General Security Agreement] secured claim of the female Defendants, should be postponed to the claim of the Plaintiffs.
 The Defendants engaged in fraudulent conduct, acquired an unfair advantage and injured the Plaintiff.
-In my view, all the prerequisites are present for the application of the doctrine of equitable subordination and the remedy should be granted.
+In my view, all the prerequisites are present for the application of the doctrine of equitable subordination and the remedy should be granted."

-The Practical Need for Directors to Keep Creditors In Mind
+Need for Directors to Keep Creditors in Mind

 Of course, there are a host of different types of insolvency proceedings in Canada.
-They include "pure bankruptcy" as well as receiverships (and which category includes court-appointed receiverships, private receiverships and court-ordered interim receiverships pursuant to section 47.2 of the Bankruptcy and Insolvency Act of Canada).
+They include "pure bankruptcy" as well as receiverships, which category includes court-appointed receiverships,